rlynjb/wandrr/_posts/2016-02-26-Beginning-mobile-app-development-journey.md

 - mobile development
 ---

-This blog post is just my notes on learning how to setup PhoneGap/Cordova locally, build and test via PhoneGap Build.
+Consider this blog post as my notes on learning how to setup PhoneGap/Cordova locally, build and test via PhoneGap Build.
 If you want to know more about its history and detailed instructions, refer to this book:

 [Packtpub: PhoneGap Mobile Application Development Hotshot](https://www.packtpub.com/application-development/phonegap-3x-mobile-application-development-hotshot)